INFLATION TRENDS

 say rising prices are a top concern for the year ahead

-• Over the past 12 months, prices for everyday household purchases are up 2.0% as annual inflation slowed in March after a hotter February.
+• Over the past 12 months, prices for everyday household purchases are up 2.4% as annual inflation edged up in April after a cooler March.

-• Low-income and Gen Z consumers experience higher levels of inflation for everyday household goods as prices have increased 33.5% and 35.4% respectively for those groups since January 2018 vs. the 31.6% national average.
+• Low income and Gen Z consumers continue to experience higher levels of inflation for everyday household goods, as prices have increased 34.3% and 38.4%, respectively, for those groups since January 2018 vs. the 32.2% national average.

-• Regionally, consumers in the South census region have experienced higher levels of inflation since 2018, though the Midwest has seen higher month-over-month inflation over the past few months.
+• Regionally, consumers in the South census region have experienced higher levels of inflation since 2018.

 Inflation Trends, Overall